gabes135/sac/README.md

 # sac - Julia code to run the Stochastic Analytic Continuation Method
-Currently only supports unconstrained sampling and the monotonic edge constrained parameterizations for fermionic or bosonic spectral functions.
+Currently supports unconstrained sampling, the $\delta$-function edge parameterization, and the monotonic edge constrained parameterization for fermionic or bosonic spectral functions.

-## Prepare G(tau) data
+## Prepare G($\tau$) data

 To run the sac_free.jl, you first need to generate a t.in file containing the covariance (in imaginary time) matrix for your G(τ) data.
 This is done using `make_tin.jl` in the folder `sac/process_G`, which reads in your G(τ) in the form of a full list of G(τ) bins (not bin averages).
 The two input files for `make_tin.jl` are `cor.dat` and `tgrid.dat` (see examples of these files in the `process_G` folder). **Note: you need to edit the inverse temperature β set in the `run` function in `make_tin.jl` for your specific data set**